See Press Release

 Until a new Representative is elected, the vacant congressional office cannot take or advocate positions of public policy.
 Constituents may choose to express opinions on legislation or issues to your elected Senators or wait until a new Representative is elected and takes office.
 Mail received by the vacant office will be acknowledged.
 The staff of the vacant office can assist constituents with general information concerning the status of legislation, but cannot provide analysis of issues or render opinions.

 The staff of the vacant office will continue to assist constituents who have cases pending with the office.
 These constituents will receive a letter from the Clerk requesting whether the staff should continue assistance or not.
+If they wish to continue with their case, they must submit a new Digital Privacy Release Form.
 Constituents who do not have pending cases but require assistance in matters relating to federal government agencies are invited to contact the nearest district office for further information and assistance.

 The staff of the vacant congressional office is available to assist you at the following locations:Washington, DC